Only original pharmaceutical products that passed 3 stages of clinical trials.

 Tablets are to be crushed or administered sublingually.

-For treating alcoholism: 1-3 tablets, to be taken three times a day over the course of five days.
+The recommended dose is 1–3 tablets, to be taken 3 times a day for 5 days.
 Patients may repeat the course of treatment ten times a year.

-For withdrawal syndrome: 3-4 tablets, to be taken in the first 24 hours.
-After this, two tablets taken three times a day.
-The course of treatment should last 10-28 days.
+The recommended dose is 3–4 tablets, to be taken in the first 24 hours.
+After this, 2 tablets are taken 3 times a day.
+The course of treatment can last for 10–28 days.

 According to the instructions for Biotredin, it is most effective when taken along with glycine.

-Doctors may suggest to administer three tablets on an empty stomach to detect and treat latent cravings for alcohol during remission.
+Doctors may suggest to administer 3 tablets before meals to detect and treat latent cravings for alcohol during remission.
 Acute side effects and facial flushing indicate that alcohol cravings are present.
 This calls for a course of Biotredin and glycine.
-Glycine is to be taken 15 minutes before administering 0.1 g of Biotredin under the tongue.
+Glycine is to be taken 15 minutes before administering 1 tablet of Biotredin sublingually.

 - Newman et al (1976) Role of L-threonine dehydrogenase in the catabolism of threonine and synthesis of glycine by Escherichia coli https://www.ncbi.nlm.nih.gov/pmc/articles/PMC233149/